Noratrieb/vps/tf-infra/README.md

 Terraform files for my setup.

-The state can be found in the password manager
+The state can be found in an s3 bucket that is not managed via terraform and looks like it might contain it

 This uses the following environment variables: